-Submitting a piece of writing, or even hitting “publish” on your own blog, feels sublime.
-The slog of writing is over, the deadline has been hit (or missed, but at least it’s not getting any missed-er).
-But the satisfaction glistens with a greasy sheen of anxiety.
-How many mistakes are hidden in that document?
+Submitting a piece of writing feels sublime.
+The slog is over, the deadline has been hit (or missed, but at least it’s not getting any missed-er), it’s out of your hands.
+But the satisfaction glistens with greasy anxiety.
+How many mistakes did you miss?

 Note: There’s a lot of overlap between checking your own writing and proofreading someone else’s (which I’ll cover in the next post).
 If you make your living from proofreading and/or editing, you’ll probably employ the professional techniques for your own work.
 But for writers, students and report-compilers, there are a few tools and tricks to speed things up.